-I was lucky enough to receive a fresh review of the master in finance program at Boston College from a very helpful alumni.
+I was lucky enough to receive a fresh review of the Boston College Masters in Finance program from a very helpful alumni.
 The program has been growing and just recently adding a new quantitative track master in finance option.
 Enjoy the review!

 1) What made you want to get an MSF in general?
 What made you choose Boston College in particular?